Home Sale Exclusion: Tax Savings on Capital Gain of a Principal Residence

 - and the expatriate tax does not apply to you

 Grantor trusts and single-owner entities can also claim the exclusion.
 A gain on a conversion, such as when a home is destroyed or condemned, can also be excluded.

-Any amount above the exclusion amount is subject to the long-term capital gains tax that, starting in 2013, depends on income.
-For those in the following tax brackets, the applicable capital gains rate is:
+Any amount above the exclusion amount is subject to the long-term capital gains tax that, since 2013, depends on income:

 The period of ownership and use can be discontinuous as long as they satisfy the 2- and 5-year test.
 Short absences, such as for vacations, are included in the time of use test.